bytedance/fedlearner/example/privacy/embedding_protection/README.md

 ## Introduction

 Here, we show how to use our embedding protection framework with FMNIST as an example.
+Technical details can be seen in our technical report.

 ## Usage
 ### Requirements